MikkoLuhtasaari/MikkoLuhtasaari.github.io/_pages/about.md

 ### Skills & Interests

 My studies focused on Java and Android native development.
-Since then I've moved towards web development and I consider myself a rather competent web developer / architect.
+Since then I've moved towards web development and I consider myself a rather skilled web developer / architect.

 Obviously web development comes with a plenty of JavaScript / TypeScript knowledge.
 The thing that got me into web development was React with TypeScript and it is what I consider to be my biggest strength.
 In addition to React, I've also built applications with React native, Angular 2 and using vanilla JS.
 On the server side I've worked with Node.js, Spring, .NET Framework and .NET Core 2.